TheXTech is a free and open-source game engine for Mario-like platforming games. There is a complete and extended

 How to install on hardware:

-Note: While possible to move all assets over FTP, it’s much faster and more reliable to mount your Vita over USB or move your Vita2SD to your computer and copy that way.
+While possible to move all assets over FTP, it’s much faster and more reliable to mount your Vita over USB or move your Vita2SD to your computer and copy that way.
 You’ve been warned.

-Download both VPK and Assets packages.
+Download both VPK and Assets (Game pack) packages.

-Created a folder on your Vita named TheXTech (case matters) in ux0:data:
+Created a folder on your Vita named TheXTech (case matters) in ux0:data: and the assets directory inside: ux0:data/TheXTech/assets

 If you want to run your own game on the web, you are required to build the game from the source code by yourself.